TheWildWanderer/AlzhiCare/README.md

-# AlzhiCare
+# AlzhiCare (1st)
-My 1st App
+An android app for Alzheimer Patients